Last Updated on February 13, 2026

 The Indian Performing Rights Society Ltd. (IPRS) v.
 Eastern India Motion Pictures Association (1977)

-This case stands as a watershed moment in the Indian history of music licensing as it notably influenced copyright law, particularly in relation to the incorporation of music in films and other performances.
+This case stands as a watershed moment in the Indian history of music licensing in India as it notably influenced copyright law, particularly in relation to the incorporation of music in films and other performances.

 Key Details of the Case: